LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-the-wickedest-sound-ft-tenor-fly-don-gorgon-mix-rebel-mc/index.md

 banner:
   - >-
     imported/nanas-sunday-jams-the-wickedest-sound-ft-tenor-fly-don-gorgon-mix-rebel-mc/image1366.jpeg
-description: >-
-  Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in&nbsp;this playlist.
+description: "Banner artwork by the majestic Trav, all of Nana's jams are gathered in\_this playlist.
 Yes Yes and Yes Sunday Jammers.
 All is a madness once again.
-Am hard trying not to dwell on the sands that are shifting so quickly beneath us; it&rsquo;s just too disorientating, so instead I send you warm salutations, wish you [...]Read More...
+Am hard trying not to dwell on the sands that are shifting so quickly beneath us; it’s just too disorientating, so instead I send you warm salutations, wish you [...]Read More..."
 published: true
 tags: feature
 featured: false